Learn How to Weld

-The nozzle and the tip on the gun will get covered in splatter, so it’s important to clean them off periodically.
+The nozzle and the tip on the gun will get covered in splatter, so it’s important to clean them off periodically when learning how to weld.
 Welding pliers are the perfect tool for the job.
 They’re also designed for cutting wire and removing bushings, tips and nozzles, and they can work as a hammer in a pinch.

 Each type of welder is different, so read your operator’s manual.
 Achieving a good weld comes down to combining the right voltage with the proper wire speed, and this requires practice.
 Fine-tune the settings on the welder by practicing on the same material you plan to work with.

 The wire should protrude about 1/2 in. from the gun, and the gun should be about 3/8 in. away from the surface before you pull the trigger.
 When you’re working on horizontal surfaces with wire-feed welders, you want to push the gun forward.
 The gas creates a contaminant-free environment, which improves the welding process.
 If you pull the gun, the arc could could outpace the gas.